 I’m so pleased I encouraged my mother, then in her eighties, to write about her life.
 Elizabeth Alker, the only child of humble, working class parents, was born in Pemberton, Wigan.
 She seems to have had it all, born to loving parents, and then later, fortunate enough to have a happy marriage, caring children, and a long and healthy life.
 Her journey, however, has not been straightforward.
 Fate has a way of disrupting the smoothest of paths, and that’s how it was for her.

 As an only child, a series of illnesses and deaths marred her teenage years leaving her an orphan, bereft of close family.
 She married quite young, only eighteen.
 Soon after, when her mother died, and she was still reeling from the shock of losing the last of her immediate family, her husband did his utmost to ease her loneliness and shock.
 That is, until fate threw her world into chaos again.
 As the second world war loomed, her young husband, already in the territorial army and among the first sent away, unhappily had to leave her alone with her firstborn.

 Follow her on her journey through an extraordinary life, sometimes tragic, sometimes hilarious.
 An ordinary young woman, living her life in the same area and time frame as George Orwell’s study of the working class, Elizabeth would have witnessed the same scenes he depicted.
 Orwell concentrated on the negative side of the 1930s Great Depression, while Elizabeth’s recollections show the sheer grit and determination of the community at that time.
-It is eighty years since Orwell published his work in 1937, a fitting time to publish the memories of Elizabeth Smith.
+Ordinary people often have a tale to tell, if only to give another view to contrast with accepted social studies.